Reviews10 min read

 What Is QuillBot?

-In 2021, the company was acquired by Course Hero, an education platform — a move that aligned well with QuillBot's dominant user base of students and academics.
-That backing has helped fund ongoing development, and you can see it in the product's steady improvement over recent years.
+In 2021, Course Hero (an education platform) acquired the company — a move that made sense given QuillBot's dominant user base of students and academics.
+That backing has fueled ongoing development, and you can see the improvements steadily rolling out.

-What makes QuillBot's market position interesting is its focus.
+What's interesting about QuillBot's position is its focus.
 Unlike Jasper or Writesonic, which aim to generate new content from scratch, QuillBot leans into refinement.
-It's for people who already have words on a page and want them to be better — clearer, more fluent, more original, or more concise.
-That niche focus means it tends to do its core jobs better than general-purpose AI tools that try to do everything.
+It's for people who already have words on the page and want them to be better — clearer, more natural-sounding, more original, or more concise.
+That niche focus means it typically outperforms general-purpose AI tools that try to do everything.

 Key Features